 Conventional loans typically require higher credit scores:

-Higher credit score requirements mean conventional loans are best suited for borrowers with established, positive credit histories.
+These higher credit score requirements mean conventional loans work best for borrowers with strong credit histories.

 Mortgage Insurance Comparison

-Mortgage insurance protects lenders when borrowers make down payments below 20%.
-The structure and cost of this insurance differs significantly between loan types:
+Mortgage insurance protects lenders when borrowers put less than 20% down.
+The structure and cost differ a lot between loan types:

 FHA Mortgage Insurance